What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Sage is a bitter, earthy, and sweet herb with hints of citrus, eucalyptus, and pine.
 Its rich flavor complements meat, poultry, and vegetable dishes beautifully—and it’s used widely in Mediterranean and Italian cuisine.

-You can substitute one type of sage for another (such as ground sage for rubbed sage or fresh sage), but keep in mind that the ground herb will always be more potent, while fresh leaves are always more flavorful.
+You can substitute one type of sage for another (such as ground sage for rubbed sage or fresh sage), but remember that the ground herb will always be more potent, while fresh leaves are always more flavorful.

 When you’re all out of sage, the next best substitute is marjoram or thyme.
 Other herbs you can use in place of sage are sweet basil, oregano, rosemary, mint, summer or winter savory, and poultry seasoning.

 What are the best sage substitute options?
-Learn which herbs can create similar flavors to sage in your recipes and how to properly substitute.
+Learn which herbs can create similar flavors to sage and how to substitute them properly.

 About the Author